esmevane/evening/README.md

 Evening is made from smashing together some of the best and most popular tabletop systems, all open sourced.
 The most notable three origination systems are:

 - [The 5th Edition SRD](https://dnd.wizards.com/resources/systems-reference-document), which lays the foundation of the core framework, which is a *d20-centric tactical game* with a *level-based progression*.
 - [Blades in the Dark](https://bladesinthedark.com/basics), a narrative game about a circle of scoundrels trying to make their mark on a rad ghost city.
-Blades gives us the idea of *narrative prompt back-pressure*, and *improvisational tools over premade kits*.
+Blades gives us the idea of *narrative prompt back-pressure*, and *improvisational tools over pre-made kits*.
 - [The Cypher System](https://csol.montecookgames.com/), which itself is a narrative focused d20-centric general framework.
 From Cypher, we take the concept of *compositional character creation*, and the idea of *tiered difficulty ladders*.

 ## What you're looking at